Gaheris: Origin

 Gaheris and his brother Gareth are thought to have originated from a single figure — the only brother traditionally named for Gwalchmai ap Gwyar, the figure from Welsh mythology generally identified with Gawain.
 This character, a prince named Gwalchafed (Gwalhafed) or Gwalhauet (Gwalhavet) — Old Welsh for "Hawk of Summer" — ap Gwayr or mab Gwyar, is mentioned in Culhwch and Olwen.
-He is regarded as the likely common source for both Gaheris and Gareth, assuming that Gawain himself was derived from Gwalchmai.
-A later French-influenced Welsh romance, Seint Greal, in fact refers to Gwalchmai's brother as Gaharyet.
+He is a likely prototype for Gawain's brother Gaheriet in the romances, and ultimately the common source for the characters of Gaheris and Gareth, assuming that Gawain himself was derived from Gwalchmai.
+A later French-influenced Welsh romance, Seint Greal, in fact refers to a brother of Gwalchmai (i.e. Gawain) as Gaharyet/Gahariet.
+His name could also inspire that of Galahad.